 A human body contains trillions of cells.
 Yet most of these cells are not actually human cells, but microbial.
-We are in fact only 10% human!
-The other 90% is mostly bacteria, yeasts and other microbes.
-These microbes form a complex community, known as a microbiome.
+Some estimates suggest that we may in fact be only 10% human!
+The remainder being mostly bacteria, yeasts and other microbes – our microbiota.
+In fact, even if these figures are over estimated the collective genetic material of the microbiota – otherwise known as the microbiome – certainly outnumber or own genes many times and therefore have a massive influence on our health and wellbeing.

 As we grow, exposure to the world around us results in the addition of new bacterial species.
 The gut microbiota continues to develop, until we are about two years of age.
 After this it can remain fairly constant throughout life unless disrupted by outside influences.
 After the community is established, new species have to compete with the resident microbes.
 If the microbiome is healthy then new species will struggle to gain a foothold.
 Pathogenic species may exist in healthy people but are kept in check by other species and cause no harm.